TRY-ER/Polymer_Integrate_-Deepchem/README.md

 # Polymer DeepChem Integration Project

-This project focuses on the integration of polymer support within the DeepChem ecosystem.
-The integration process began with the Google Summer of Code (GSoC) 2024 project and has been extended into a workshop paper.
+This project focuses on the integration of polymer material support within the DeepChem ecosystem.
+The integration process began with the Google Summer of Code (GSoC) 2024 project and has been extended into a conference paper.
 The project includes various PR contributions and an extended pipeline implementation to support polymer featurization and generation.

 ## Contributions and PRs